JEverhart383/first-headless-project/README.md

-# Your First Headless WordPress Project
+# Your First Headless WordPress Project with ACF and WPGraphQL

 This starter project is a basic React SPA using React Router that consumes data from your WordPress WPGraphQL API.
 This repo is a teaching tool for the WP Engine Developer Relations team, or anyone interested in teaching or learning more about headless WordPress patterns.